EGPostema/DrawerDissect/README.md

 # Introduction - WIP

-**Welcome to COLORoptera, and AI-powered method for processing whole-drawer museum images of insects!**
+**Welcome to DrawerDissect, and AI-powered method for extracting insect specimen-level photos and data from whole-drawer images**

 The goal of this python-based pipeline is to get individual-level photographs and data (taxonomic, geographic, phenotypic) from large, high-resolution images that contain many insect specimens.
 Normally, extracting this information takes an enormous amount of time and effort.
-With COLORoptera, these outputs and information can be extracted automatically.
+With DrawerDissect, these outputs and information can be extracted automatically!

 **To get started, follow the steps below:**
 1. Set up Virtual Environments